olincollege/i-can-ical/README.md

 This code was written by Isha Goyal, Malvina Clavering, and Phillip Post.
 All are students at Olin college of engineering class of 2025.
 This code is under an Attribution-NonCommercial (CC BY-NC) license.

+<h2 style="color:#3275a8"> Website </h2>

+For more information, visit our website: https://olincollege.github.io/i-can-ical/